top of page

 7. Know that it’s okay not to be okay during challenges and change.
 Allow yourself to experience normal reactions in the face of an atypical or abnormal event.

-8. If you are grappling with uncomfortable thoughts and feelings, change what you're doing (e.g., Take a walk.
+8. If you're grappling with uncomfortable thoughts and feelings, change what you're doing.
+For example, take a walk.
 Exercise.
 Listen to music.
 Read.
 Watch a documentary.
-Speak with a friend or loved one, etc.)
+Speak with a friend or loved one, etc.

 10. Have the benefit of speaking with a mental health counselor or therapist.